A stunning, well-designed trade show exhibit is crucial to trade show success…

 Wearing branded uniforms or outfits with a common theme can help create stronger brand identity and will give your staff the look of a cohesive unit.

 Meet with your staff and carefully explain the required uniforms or clothing theme and how it ties in with trade show objectives.
 You can also solicit your staff’s help in choosing the conference attire they will wear.
-You might be surprised at the cooperation you receive, because most staffers simply want to be sure the clothing is functional and comfortable.
+You might be surprised at the cooperation you receive!
+Most staffers simply want to be sure the clothing is functional and comfortable.

 Once staff are invested in the process and have a say in the uniform or clothing selection, you can be sure that your team will represent your company well on the trade show floor.